Low Back Pain Treatment: A Spokane Valley WA Chiropractor’s Perspective

 How can you tell if your spine is out of alignment?

 This is best done by seeing a chiropractor.
-At River City Chiropractic Spokane Valley, we perform a postural analysis, bilateral weight scale testing, range of motion and spinal palpation along with x-rays if necessary to determine the exact location and extent of your spinal misalignments.
+At River City Chiropractic in Spokane Valley WA, we perform a postural analysis, bilateral weight scale testing, range of motion, and spinal palpation along with x-rays if necessary to determine the exact location and extent of your spinal misalignments.

 8:00am - 6:00pm